 - The data collected during the interview (your answers) will be stored separately from your name and contact details using a pseudonym (code number) that will also be used for repeat surveys.

-- infas carries out pseudonymization of the survey results, a de-identification procedure by which personally identifiable information fields are replaced by artificial identifiers, or pseudonyms. infas then transmits the pseudonymized data—that is, the data without contact information—to DIW Berlin.
-DIW Berlin uses the data in its own research. .
-It also transmits the data to other scientific institutions and individuals—some of them in countries where the GDPR and the BDSG do not directly apply—for research purposes and for university teaching.
-All evaluations and analyses are carried out without any reference to your name and address, and the information obtained is transmitted solely in anonymized form.
+- infas then transmits the pseudonymized survey results without any of your contact information (name or address) to DIW Berlin.
+DIW Berlin uses the data in its own research.
+All evaluations and analyses of the data are carried out without any reference to your name and address, and the information obtained is transmitted solely in anonymized form. and the information obtained is transmitted solely in anonymized form.

-- Right of access by data subject, GDPR, article 15
+- Right of the data subject to information about what data are being processed, GDPR, article 15

-- Right to erasure (“right to be forgotten”), GDPR, article 17
+- Right to erasure of data (“right to be forgotten”), GDPR, article 17

 - Right to restriction of processing, GDPR, article 18